 Sophia even wrote the lyrics for and sings on the closing credits eponymous track!

 Women in Horror Month (WiHM) is an international, grassroots initiative, which encourages supporters to learn about and showcase the underrepresented work of women in the horror industries.
-Whether they are on the screen, behind the scenes, or contributing in their other various artistic ways, it is
+Whether they are on the screen, behind the scenes, or contributing in their other various artistic ways, it is clear that women love, appreciate, and contribute to the horror genre.

 Women in Horror Month is undeniably one of my favorite times of the year, an opportunity to celebrate the women and films that have left an indelible impression upon us.
 It seemed the perfect time to conduct my first ever PopHorror interview.